TIPS for Family Caregivers

 Family caregivers may be a spouse taking care of their husband or wife, or adult children caring for their parent(s).
 Often times there is a debilitating illness such as Alzheimer’s Disease, dementia, disability due to stroke, cancer, multiple sclerosis, physical handicaps and many other conditions.

 The family caregiver may feel overwhelmed at times due to physical and mental stress, sleep deprivation, depression and even physical injury may result such as back injury.
 The family caregiver needs to remember to take care of themselves too, for the sake of their own health and if they get sick, who will take care of their loved one.
-The following tips are good advice for caregivers.
+Aids for daily living can help save the caregiver time and protect their back, frequently allowing the individual with a medical condition to function more independently.

 1. Take care of YOUR back.
 Transfers from bed or wheelchair can require lifting, giving the caregiver an aching back at the least, and the possibility of a back injury.
 Checkout transfer boards and gait belts for safer transfers